rei/rei-cedar-vue-2/README.md

 This project is Commitizen friendly. when creating a pull request run `git cz` rather than `git commit` and follow the prompts.

-To generate the Changlog on tag run `standard-changelog`.
+To generate the Changelog on tag run `standard-changelog`.